Maine Practice Materials with helpful tips

 Case Law -- Federal

-a.
 U.S. Supreme Court

 U.S. Reports (official), cases from 1790 to date, U.S. Government Printing Office.

-Supreme Court Reporter, 1790 to 1988, West Pub.
-Renamed West's Supreme Court Reporter from 1988 to date.
+Supreme Court Reporter, 1790 to 1988, Thomson Reuters - West Renamed West's Supreme Court Reporter from 1988 to date.

-U.S. Reports, L.E.d, cases from 1790 to 1912; 2d series from 1935 to date.
+U.S. Reports, L.Ed., cases from 1790 to 1912; 2d series from 1935 to date.
 Lawyers Cooperative Pub. (now Lexis).

 U.S. Supreme Court Decisions or U.S. Supreme Court -- Cornell University gateway

-b.
 U.S. First Circuit Court of Appeals

-First Circuit Court of Appeals, cases 2000 to date or First Circuit Court of Appeals -- Emory University; from November 1995 to date
+First Circuit Court of Appeals, cases 2000 to date

-c.
 U.S. District Court for the District of Maine

 U.S. District Court for the District of Maine, 1996 to date.
-"Search" site entry page.
+"Search" site entry page

-e.
 U.S. Bankruptcy Court for the District of Maine

 U.S. Bankruptcy Appellate Panel for the First Circuit